HKUST-Aerial-Robotics/MVDepthNet/README.md

 # MVDepthNet
 ## A Real-time Multiview Depth Estimation Network

-This is an open source implementation for 3DV 2018 submission "MVDepthNet: real-time multiview depth estimation neural network" by Kaixuan Wang and Shaojie Shen.
-[Arxiv link](https://arxiv.org/abs/1807.08563).
+This is an open source implementation for 3DV 2018 submission "MVDepthNet: real-time multiview depth estimation neural network" by Kaixuan Wang and Shaojie Shen. [arXiv link](https://arxiv.org/abs/1807.08563).
 If you find the project useful for your research, please cite:

 ```
 @InProceedings{mvdepthnet,